nwelchr/architecture-planning/readme.md

 Folders and files are all considered objects in S3 (even though it might not seem that way to us!).
 There are libraries out there that allow you to created a zipped file containing a directory.
 You make a `GET` request to obtain all of the files (or the whole project) from S3, iterate over those objects, and append them to a zipped file.
 Then just download that file.

+# Data model

+Contractor: name, etc.: projects: [1, 2, 3]

+Subcontractor: name, etc., projects: [1, 2, 3]

+Project: creator_id, name, files: [1, 2, 3]

+File Object: file path ('blah/blah/blah.png'), file_type, last_updated

+**_Assumption_**: This system assumes that each project will look the same to contractors and subcontractors.
+However, we might want projects to look different, for example we might want some metadata about projects:

+Contractors:

+Subcontractors:

+- Which files have they downloaded?
+- Which files have they downloaded that are the most recent version of the file?
+- How many times have they downloaded files?

 # Additional problems

 **Microservice vs. Monolith**